embeddedgo/embeddedgo.github.io/_posts/2020-06-21-playing_with_go_schedulers_on_a_dual-core_risc-v.md

 The Embedded Go implements a thread scheduler for GOOS=noos called [tasker](https://github.com/embeddedgo/go/blob/embedded/src/runtime/tasker_noos.go).
 Tasker was designed from the very beginning as a multi-core scheduler but the first multicore tests and bug fixes were done on K210 while working on *noos/riscv64* port.

 Tasker is tightly coupled to the [goroutine scheduler](https://github.com/golang/go/blob/release-branch.go1.14/src/runtime/proc.go).
 It doesn't have it's own representation of thread.
-Instead it directly uses the [m structs](https://github.com/golang/go/blob/release-branch.go1.14/src/runtime/runtime2.go#L473) obtained from goroutine scheduler.
+Instead it directly uses the [m structs](https://github.com/golang/go/blob/release-branch.go1.14/src/runtime/runtime2.go#L473).
 The Go logical processor concept is taken seriously.
 Any available P is associated with a specific CPU using the following simple formula:

 ```go
 cpuid = P.id % len(allcpus)
 ```

-As you can see, when choosing a CPU for thread the tasker [relies on the goroutine scheduler decision](https://github.com/embeddedgo/go/blob/2db1fdb0d000ee94a737c9384e0b6bb8001a5c21/src/runtime/tasker_noos.go#L170).

 CPU is the name used by the tasker for any independent hardware thread of execution, a *hart* in the [RISC-V](https://en.wikipedia.org/wiki/RISC-V) nomenclature.